An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection

-The manual inspections of 103 cases in \textbf{RQ3} reveal specific 7 categories of mistakes within Kotlin-Java interactions.
-In contrast to Python-C interfaces, which are known to suffer from vulnerabilities~\cite{li:2022polycruise}, 89 out of 103 problematic interactions between Kotlin and Java are related to NullPointerExceptions (NPEs).
+The manual inspections of 310 cases in \textbf{RQ3} reveal specific 10 categories of issues within Kotlin-Java interactions.
+Upon further classification, we found that 284 out of 310 problematic interactions between Kotlin and Java are related to NullPointerExceptions (NPEs).
 Despite Kotlin being known for its better null safety mechanism compared to Java, the interface between Kotlin and Java still experiences NPEs.
-Other mistakes, such as ``Immutable Collection Conversion'' and ``Overuse of Java Optional in Kotlin'', result from unfamiliarity with Kotlin documentation.
-It is also surprising that we did not find any exception handling mistakes in the Kotlin-Java interactions, despite Java and Kotlin having different exception catching rules.
-This can be attributed to modern IDEs's checking in the compilation process.
+Most Kotlin/Java interaction problems are related to NPEs - aligns with the fact that differences between the Kotlin and Java type systems are the root cause of many nullability issues in cross-language contexts.
+By contrast, Python/C++ interfaces tend to encounter more vulnerability-related problems~\cite{li:2022polycruise}.
+For example, Python is memory-safe while C++ is not, and their API boundary often exposes risky manual memory operations.
+In comparison, Kotlin and Java do not face such memory-safety concerns because both rely on the JVM’s garbage collection mechanism.
+Other issues, such as ``Immutable Collection Conversion'' and ``Overuse of Java Optional in Kotlin'', result from unfamiliarity with Kotlin documentation.
+It is also surprising that we only find 3 exception handling issues in the Kotlin-Java interactions, despite Java and Kotlin having different exception catching rules.
+This can be attributed to modern IDEs' checking in the compilation process.